Academic Standards and Regulations

 - Leaves of absence, extensions, or terminations of leaves must have the approval of a dean.

 - Students on personal leave are not considered enrolled at Bowdoin and are expected to leave the College community.
-Exceptions may be granted by the dean of students.

 - Students should be aware that taking a leave may affect their class standing.